mnoori/DataStructures_investigating_airplane_accidents/README.md

 - Total Uninjured -- the number of people who weren't injured.
 - Broad Phase of Flight -- the phase of flight in which the accident occurred.

-## Goal: to utilize data structure concept for analyzing this dataset.
+## Goal: to utilize data structure concepts for analyzing this dataset.

 [here]: http://catalog.data.gov/dataset/aviation-data-and-documentation-from-the-ntsb-accident-database-system-05748/resource/4b1e95fe-91a7-4112-85fa-424d2672a906